Keep Mobile Devices Clean in the Healthcare Industry

 It’s interesting that each year there are new words put together that become the fabric of that year.
 So here we are in 2020 with a new phrase – social distancing.
 Lately, other words have become part of our everyday conversation including anti-bacterial, antimicrobial, sanitizers, disinfectant-ready to name a few.
 Is one better than the other?
 What does it really mean?
+It’s no secret you have to keep mobile devices clean, but what’s the new standard in the healthcare industry?

 If we look at a nurse working in a hospital surrounded by germs they use handwashing techniques and they wear gloves for minimizing the chance of getting sick.
 But what about the things a nurse touches throughout the day?
 Phone, keyboard, computer.
 Studies show that your mobile device and keyboard are 18 times dirtier than a public bathroom, containing 25,000 germs per square inch.